sequana/sequana-wrappers/wrappers/macs3/README.md

 # Documentation

-This wrapper calls peaks in ChIP-seq and ATAQ-seq like sequencing runs.
+This wrapper calls peaks in ChIP-seq and ATAC-seq like sequencing runs.

 **Required input:**

-- 1 or several sorted BAM files (IPs)
+- 1 or several sorted BAM files (inputs)
 - 1 or several sorted BAM files (controls)

 You must set the names IP and control in the input list (see example below).